 The origin is not consensual, but the locals have “adopted” this delicacy as their own.

-Clearly, this is a recipe with humble origins, as it uses green beans and fries them in an egg and flour batter.
+It’s clearly a recipe with humble origins, as it uses green beans and fries them in a batter of egg and flour.

 They even say that it was from this recipe that the Japanese “invented” tempura, which appears in many of their dishes.

-Also known as Desfeita de Bacalhau com Grão, this is a typical dish of the Portuguese region lisbon’s Mouraria neighborhood, and was once known as poor people’s food.
+Also known as Desfeita de Bacalhau com Grão, this is a typical dish from Lisbon’s Mouraria neighborhood and was once known as poor people’s food.

 It’s a very simple meal to make and it’s ideal for those leftover codfish that prevent you from wasting good food.

-Some people prefer it as a snack among friends who like to share, but it’s also a very good option as a main course.
+Some people prefer it as a snack among friends who like to share, but as a main course it’s also a very valid option.

-The name Meia-Unha comes from the fact that only half the cow’s hand is served on the plate.
-It is sold in practically every tavern in the country, but mainly in Lisbon.
+The name Meia-Unha comes from the fact that only half of the cow’s hand is served on the plate.
+It’s found in practically every tavern in the country, but mainly in Lisbon.

-Being a meal made with very inexpensive ingredients may be the reason why it is one of the most accessible dishes and, therefore, the most successful among all those who enjoy a good snack.
+The fact that it’s a meal made with very cheap ingredients may be the reason why it’s one of the most affordable dishes and, therefore, one of the most successful among those who enjoy a good snack.

 Green Eggs